 Scandal: 15 Behind The Scenes Secrets

 Scandal is arguably the most popular political drama on television right now.
 Starring Kerry Washington as the lead character, Olivia Pope, who’s now become one of the most iconic TV characters due to her impeccable fashion, diet of red wine and popcorn, and of course, being a boss lady who runs a crisis management firm in Washington, D.C.
-The series is another successful product of show creator Shonda Rhime, but after over 100 episodes, Scandal is finally going into its seventh and final season this fall.
+The series is another successful product of show creator Shonda Rhimes, but after over 100 episodes, Scandal is currently in its seventh and final season seventh and final.
 Before our favorite show comes to an end, here’s a look at 15 behind the scenes secrets!

 15. ABC’s Casting Decisions